-First I had to consider the effect of shadows on PV panels and, having discounted that, I'm about to put up three large west-facing panels.
-Watch this space!
+First I had to consider the effect of shadows on PV panels and, having discounted that, wrongly as it turns out, I am about to put up three large west-facing panels.
+Watch this space.

 The 300W panels are purchased, the frames have been welded and now they must be erected.
-That's no mean feat a story up on a west facing wall.
+That is no mean feat a story up on a west facing wall.

 About another kilowatt of east facing solar panels are in the offing too to give us plenty of early morning power for cooking our breakfast.